 What happens when we scroll the feed?
 When we’re at the bottom of the page, we get a few more posts from the server and they are added to the end of the list.
 The list grows indefinitely, and the browser does… nothing.
 Yes, the posts at the top of the feed are still there, rendered by the browser.
 And “visibility: hidden” doesn’t solve this issue even if we hook up this property on each post outside of viewport.
 By the way, I noticed this failed attempt at optimization in Ionic.
 Later, it was removed.
 If you are interested, here’s the topic on the Ionic forum that I created to discuss the issue.

 So what prevents us from writing decent, optimized code?
-Thing is, we don’t know much about the process at all.
+The thing is, we don’t know much about the process at all.
 Most knowledge we get comes from trial and error, while articles with titles like “How the browser renders the page” merely tell us about how HTML combines with CSS and how the page is split into layers.
-They don’t inform us what happens when we add a new element into DOM or add a new class into the element.
+They don’t inform us about what happens when we add a new element into DOM or add a new class into the element.
 Which elements will be recalculated and rendered in this case?

 Say we’ve added a new element into the list, what next?